csnemes/shapeshifter/README.md

 To install:
 ---
+  - using NuGet: Install-Package Shapeshifter
   - build and use the binaries
-  - NuGet package is coming soon

 To build:
 ---